neurobagel/documentation/docs/getting_started.md

 cp template.env .env
 cp local_nb_nodes.template.json local_nb_nodes.json
 ```
 3. Change `NB_API_QUERY_URL` in the `.env` file

     You **must** replace the placeholder value for `NB_API_QUERY_URL`in the `.env` file

     ```bash
     NB_API_QUERY_URL=http://XX.XX.XX.XX
     ```
-    with the address of the machine you are going to deploy Neurobagel on.
+    with the URL address where the Neurobagel federation API will be accessed:

-    - If you are deploying Neurobagel **for yourself** or just to try things out locally,
+    - If you are deploying Neurobagel for yourself or deploying and trying the services **on your local machine only**,
-   you can use: `NB_API_QUERY_URL=http://localhost:8080`
-    where `:8080` is the default port for the federation API.
+   you can use `NB_API_QUERY_URL=http://localhost:8080`, where `8080` is the [default host port for the federation API](./config.md#environment-variables).
-    - If you are deploying Neurobagel on a server for other users,
+    - If you are deploying Neurobagel **on a server for other users**,
-   you **must** use the IP (and Port) or URL that your users will access the server with.
+   you must use the IP (and port) or URL intended for your users to access the federation API on the server with.

 !!! info